brajeshwar/brajeshwar.github.io/_posts/2011/2011-11-08-3d-tv-finally-gets-a-boost.md

----
-layout: post
-title: 3D TV Finally gets a boost
+# 3D TV Finally gets a boost
----

 3D glasses, despite making you look horrifically like an 80s-movie nerd, do an OK job.
 That's what researchers at the Tsukuba University in Japan thought too.
 So they made them better -- much better.
 This new project from Tsukuba is prototyping a different kind of 3D display that focuses on multiple layers of depth that give enhanced depth perception and better focus.